About the nomination and application process

 The Ostrom Workshop has limited funding available, and we encourage nominations that have full or partial funding as they will receive first consideration.
 Requests must include a statement of existing funding support as well as document any residual need.
 Decisions on financial support will be made by the selection committee.

-The funding could be used for housing, travel, or research expenses and will be reported as taxable income.
+The funding could be used for housing, travel, or research expenses.
 Funding from the Workshop may be combined with funding from other sources at IU, such as the Office of the Vice Provost for Research’s Institute of Advanced Study Visiting Fellows—in fact, we encourage this in order to make best use of all campus resources.

 In some cases, the selection committee may approve the nomination with a reduction in the funding amount requested.
 We therefore ask nominators to specify on the budget form if the nominee would accept such a reduction.